gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

        end My_Package;

-On the foreign language side, you must provide a 'foreign' view of the library interface; remember that it should contain elaboration routines in addition to interface subprograms.
+On the C side, you must provide a 'foreign' view of the library interface; remember that it should contain elaboration routines in addition to interface subprograms.